dbca-wa/sdis/docs/source/faq.rst

 =========================
 You sure can!
 The "View PDF" link above each document will create a beautifully laid out PDF with a cover page indicating its approval status and project details.
-The PDFs have links in the page headers back to their online counterparts in SDIS.
+The PDFs have links in the page headers back to their online counterparts in SPMS.

 The "Create PDF" link does not work
 ===================================